psr18-adapter/guzzle/README.md

-For example, I'm using PSR-18 client having plugins and profiler integration and wish to have consistent experience and reuse same stack, instead of having to search for guzzle middleware alternatives and so on search just because these libraries still didn't move on.
+For example, I'm using PSR-18 client having plugins and profiler integration and wish to have consistent experience and reuse same stack, instead of having to search for guzzle middleware alternatives and so on just because these libraries still didn't move on.

 ## Install